Lumber Weight Calculator

 Cubic Feet for Long Logs

-If you want to have the volume in cubic feet for long logs or timber, use the following formula.
+If you require the volume in cubic feet for long logs or timber, then use the following formula.

 - Cubic feet = length x width x thickness

-Example: Let’s suppose that the width is 6 inches and the thickness is 1 inch
+Example: Suppose that the width is 6 inches and the thickness is 1 inch

 - Width: 6 inches /12 = 0.5 feet